-Table 3 outlines the perceived key areas for improvement for Macau Government.
+Table 3 outlines the perceived key areas for improvement (i.e. the perceived Performance gaps) for Macau Government.
 The performance gaps are listed in descending order.
 More in-depth studies should be made to diagnose each of these gaps.
-Top on the list is the demand for a clean Government with performance gap as large as 4.34!
+Top on the list is the demand for a clean Government with performance gap as large as 4.16!
 This empirical finding echoes the report by The Macau Post Daily (24th September, 2008) that Macau's perceived corruption level is worsening.
 Xia (2008) quoted Transparency International that while Macau's economy had grown explosively, its corruption perception index (CPI) score declined in 2008, meriting special attention.
-The Government should deploy independent agency to study if corruption is a factual issue or if this is merely a misconception by the Macanese people.
+The Government should deploy independent agency to study if corruption is a factual issue or if this is merely a misconception by the people in Macau.
 In the latter case, more promotion of clean government image will be needed.
 Efficiency of Government departments and transportation within the city are also perceived to be important issues to address seriously and urgently.
-Fourth urgent area for improvement is about effective use of land in Macau.
-The Government should develop effective land use policy.
+Fourth urgent area for improvement is about clear government policy.